RAS-Unesp-Bauru/RAS-AIoTI/README.md

 ## Node-red importing

 For managing all MQTT data, we chose Node-red.
 The application allow us to configure how the data will be stored in MySQL Databases, connecting to the local server running from a RaspBerry Pi 3.
 For use the file “AIoTI-Node-red-DataFlow.json”, please install the node <a href="https://flows.nodered.org/node/node-red-node-mysql">**node-red-node-mysql**</a>, which will be connected to the MySQL Server.
-Alter installing the node, you'll be able to import the flow using the json file and configure the internal servers (MQTT Broker and MySQL server).
+After installing the node, you'll be able to import the flow using the json file and configure the internal servers (MQTT Broker and MySQL server).

 # AIoTI Team